0000marcell/square/README.md

 # Square Language

-This is very minimal toy language built for learning purposes, the objective was to create a language and write Fibonacci in it, the language uses flex and bison to parse a simple `AST` that is executed by a C program I have some plans on transforming the `AST` into x86 instructions in the future
+This is a very minimal toy language built for learning purposes, the objective was to create a language and write Fibonacci in it, the language uses flex and bison to parse a simple `AST` that is executed by a C program I have some plans on transforming the `AST` into x86 instructions in the future